 Where is Better Cotton Grown?

-In the 2016-2017 season, 1.3 million BCI Farmers across 21 countries produced 3.3 million metric tonnes of Better Cotton lint, accounting for 14% of global cotton production.
+In the 2017-2018 cotton season, 2 million BCI Farmers across 21 countries produced 5.1 million metric tonnes of Better Cotton lint, accounting for 19% of global cotton production.

 Through a successful benchmarking process, as of April 2018, the following standards are recognised by BCI as being equivalent to the Better Cotton Standard System: myBMP (My Best Management Practice) in Australia, ABRAPA (Associação Brasileira dos Produtores de Algodão) in Brazil, ‘Cotton made in Africa’ (CmiA) and ‘Smallholder Cotton Standard’ (SCS) of Aid by Trade Foundation (AbTF).
 CmiA and SCS are benchmarked with BCI in specific countries in Africa; more information can be found here.